Pre-Configured Proxies

 Response Transforms

-Code Response Transforms can be used to:
+Code Response Transform can be used to:

 - Transform the body or headers on the HTTP response received from the destination before returning a response from the proxy